Natural Gas Services Group Res - GuruFocus.com

 Midland, Texas, Nov.
-09, 2022 (GLOBE NEWSWIRE) -- Natural Gas Services Group, Inc. (NYSE:NGS, Financial), today announced that the Company is rescheduling its third quarter 2022 earnings release and conference call date to allow the Company adequate time to finalize its financial report.
+09, 2022 (GLOBE NEWSWIRE) -- Natural Gas Services Group, Inc. (:NGS), today announced that the Company is rescheduling its third quarter 2022 earnings release and conference call date to allow the Company adequate time to finalize its financial report.

 The earnings release is now scheduled to be issued after the close of trading on the New York Stock Exchange on Monday, November 14, 2022.